The one-phase fractional Stefan problem: Comments and open problems

 \section{Comments and open problems}

 $\bullet$ Some of the theory developed in this work also applies to the Two-Phase Fractional Stefan Problem, namely, problem \eqref{P1} with the nonlinear relation $\Phi$ replaced by

 with $L,k_1,k_2>0$.
 Much can be derived from the present paper for this two-phase problem.
-Thus, since $\Phi_2$ is nondecreasing and Lipschitz, existence and properties, uniqueness, and continuity of $u=\Phi_2(h)$, follow directly from the results of Appendix \ref{sec:WellPosednessInLInf}, \cite{GrMuPu19} and \cite{AtCa10} respectively.
+Thus, since $\Phi_2$ is nondecreasing and Lipschitz, a priori properties, uniqueness and existence, and continuity of $u=\Phi_2(h)$, follow directly from the results of Appendix \ref{sec:WellPosednessInLInf}, \cite{GrMuPu19} and \cite{AtCa10} respectively.
 The theory of numerical schemes of Section \ref{sec:Num} also applies with no changes.
 The two-phase equation preserves the same scaling properties, thus we have existence of nonincreasing selfsimilar solutions with a profile $H$ satisfying a profile equation analogue to \eqref{P2SS}.
-However, fine properties of the self-similar solutions such us the continuity of $H$, strict monotonicity on the interphase region, or the trajectory of the free boundary are not straightforward consequences of our theory, and depend strongly on the parameters of $\Phi_2$.
+However, fine properties of the selfsimilar solutions such us the continuity of $H$, strict monotonicity on the interface region, or the trajectory of the free boundary are not straightforward consequences of our theory, and depend strongly on the parameters of $\Phi_2$.
 Consequently, propagation properties in the spirit of the results developed in Sections \ref{sec.fpp} and \ref{sec.conspos} do not follow trivially.
-All these matters are the object of a further study of the authors in a forthcoming paper.
+These matters are the object of a further study in \cite{DTEnVa20}.

 $\bullet$ Next, we make some comments on the comparison with the mid-range interaction model

 studied in \cite{BrChQu12}.
 There are a number of differences with our results for the fractional one-phase Stefan model, like: